1-minute geocache: Great Pond Mountain Wildlands in Orland

 Our dog, Oreo, joined us, and every time we stopped to locate a nearby cache, it was as if he knew we were searching for something.
 He stuck his head into tree cavities and sniffed along the edges of boulders.
 In his mind, I’m sure we were looking for squirrels.

 The first cache we uncovered was at the end of Picnic Path, which is about a 1-mile hike from the gate.
 The 0.3-mile Picnic Path veers away from Dead River Trail, leading steadily downhill and becoming increasingly narrow before dead-ending at a scenic picnic site on the banks of the Dead River.
-There we sat at an old picnic tables and ate sandwiches and chips from Mountain View Variety, then almost failed to find the cache, which had been hidden (but not destroyed) by a recent blowdown.
+There we sat at an old picnic table and ate sandwiches and chips from Mountain View Variety, then almost failed to find the cache, which had been hidden (but not destroyed) by a recent blowdown.
 When we did finally find it, we signed the log book and recorded our find on the mobile app.
 I also inspected the various “treasures” inside — a race car, geocache-themed drink coozy, a pirate stick-on tattoo, a wind-up toy and more.
 But since we didn’t bring with us any treasures to trade, we left everything inside the cache.

 From there, we continued on Dead River Trail, making a big loop that included the Connector Trail and Hay Ledge Trail, covering about 4.5 miles and uncovering a total of four caches.
 The goal of finding each cache pushed us to walk farther than we planned, and it seemed to excite Oreo, who took the opportunity of our brief stops to sniff about, chew on sticks and roll around in the dead leaves.